nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

 ---

 {% callout type="check" title="Two Styles of Repo" %}
 There are two styles of repos: integrated and package-based.
-This tutorial used the integrated style.
+This tutorial shows the integrated style.

 You can find more information on the difference between the two in [our introduction](/getting-started/intro).
 {% /callout %}